zsiegel92/Python_Tutoring/Lessons/Lesson_14_HTML2/Lesson14.md

 >Navigate to [`.../triangle`](https://asterisktriangleflaskn--ZSiegel.repl.co/triangle).
 Do you see our triangle?
 No, just a flat row of asterisks?

 In our first HTML lessons, we have seen that to create a **line break** in HTML, we use the `<br>` tag.
-It seems that the browser doesn't use the newline character `\n` character in the same way Python does.
+It seems that the browser doesn't use the newline character `\n` in the same way Python does.

-Let's spruce up our function to display a proper triangle by replacing `\n` with `<br>` and try to pull of the triangle in the browser.
+Let's spruce up our function to display a proper triangle by replacing `\n` with `<br>` and try to pull off the triangle in the browser.

 <iframe height="400px" width="100%" src="https://repl.it/@ZSiegel/asterisktriangleflaskbr?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
 >Now, navigating to [`.../triangle`](https://asterisktriangleflaskbr--zsiegel.repl.co/triangle) should render a full triangle!